ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-performance.md

   return (best_solution, best_fitness, best_weight, generations, mean_fitnesses)
 ```

-The approach has been slightly modified to save information about the mean fitness
+The GA has been slightly modified to save information about the mean fitness
 of the individuals in the population every `gen_period` generations.
 Now the
-function `genetic_algorithm` also returns that historical information.
+function `genetic_algorithm` also returns that historical data.
 A visual
 representation of that information could be obtained by means of the next example:

 ```python